-At $249 per month, there’s no denying that Klear is pricey.
+Klear doesn’t publish its pricing.
+It was $249 per month.
+There’s no denying that Klear is pricey.
 However, if you’re able to splash out, you do get an impressive product in return.
 I think part of the justification for Klear’s high price is the fact that it’s constantly improving and incorporating new features.

 As far as blogger outreach tools, Klear is about the most powerful platform out there.
 In fact, it currently operates on 5 years worth of historical data.
 That means that if there’s something to be known about a given blogger, Klear knows it.
 Knowledge, famously, is power.